 A student can informally discuss the appeal with the Lead Trainer.
 At this stage a decision will need to be made to use the Complaints and Appeals form to submit a formal appeal against the assessment outcome, which must be done within seven days of the assessment notification.
-The process should follow the Appeals Flowchart which, together with the Complaints and Appeals form, is available on our website (http://www.entura.com.au/training/accreditation/rto-student-resources/) or by contacting us directly.
+The process should follow the Appeals Flowchart which, together with the Complaints and Appeals form, is available on our website RTO student resources | Entura or by contacting us directly.